 In 1864, Attorney General Edward Bates tackled the issue in connection with African-American members of the Union Army, finding that “free men of color” born on American soil were American.
 After the war, the Reconstructionist Congress passed a civil rights law that extended citizenship to all people born in the U.S. who were “not subject to any foreign power.”

-The 14th Amendment extended birthright citizenship to all
+The 14th Amendment extended birthright citizenship

 Children of immigrants remained in legal limbo until Wong Kim Ark fought for his citizenship—and won